TDJR007/bill-butcher/README.md

 # Bill Butcher RAG 💸

 **Bill Butcher** is a RAG (Retrieval-Augmented Generation) application that analyzes your bills and invoices with the brutal honesty and colorful language of Billy Butcher from *The Boys*.
-Upload your electric bill, and watch Billy tear it apart with his signature wit while actually helping you understand what you're paying for.
+Upload your bills/invoices, and watch Billy tear it apart with his signature wit while actually helping you understand what you're paying for.

 ## 🎯 What It Does